Elias Díaz Player Props: Rockies vs. Marlins

 Elias Díaz At The Plate

-- Among the qualifying batters in baseball, his batting average ranks second, his on-base percentage ranks 11th, and he is 30th in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks second in batting average, 14th in on-base percentage, and 25th in slugging.

+- Diaz has picked up a hit in 33 of 42 games this season, with multiple hits 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.